MicoNoNico/HarmonyAudioManager/README.md

 #### Sound Methods

-- `PlaySound(SoundClips soundClip)`
+- `PlaySound(SoundClips soundClip, Transform parentTransform = null)`
     - Plays a sound effect.
+If a parentTransform is provided, the sound is played as a spatial audio source attached to that transform.
-- `PlayRandomSound(SoundClips soundClip)`
+- `PlayRandomSound(SoundClips soundClip, Transform parentTransform = null)`
     - Plays a random sound effect from an `AudioAsset` that allows multiple clips.
+Supports spatial audio if a parentTransform is provided.
 - `SetSoundVolume(float volume)`
     - Sets the sound effects volume.
 - `GetSoundVolume()`